 Byron Bay is a small sleepy town just south of the Queensland border and carries much of the surfer vibe that encapsulates the Gold Coast.

-Due to its size but mostly because of its personality getting around Byron Bay is best done on foot, whether you wear shoes is completely up to you as many of the town’s residents have yet to make up their minds.
+Due to its size but mostly because of its personality getting around Byron Bay is best done on foot.
+Whether you wear shoes is entirely up to you as many of the town’s residents have yet to make up their minds.

-Walking is also great because it allows you to mingle with the locals, who despite being surrounded by tourists every day remain some of the friendliest people you are likely to meet on your travels.
+Walking is also great because it allows you to mingle with the locals, who, despite being surrounded by tourists every day, remain some of the friendliest people you are likely to meet.

 Let’s start with Main Beach.

-When walking around town you will at some point find yourself surrounding by a beachside national park.
+When walking around town, you will, at some point, find yourself surrounded by a beachside national park.
 The Arakwal National Park is full of stunning scenery including views out to Cape Byron, the country’s most eastern point which is also home a magnificent lighthouse.
-As well being surrounded by wildlife you may also spot the occasional wallaby.
+As well being surrounded by wildlife, you may even spot the occasional wallaby.

 The park also holds great significance in Aboriginal culture.
-The national park has well groomed trails that lead to all parts including Tallows Beach, a seven kilometre stretch of sand and ocean which although can exhibit rough seas is great for a stroll and even better to avoid the crowds.
+The national park has well-groomed trails that lead to all parts including Tallows Beach, a seven-kilometre stretch of sand and ocean which although can exhibit rough seas is excellent for a stroll and even better to avoid the crowds.

-A trek to and around Minyon Falls is also in order if you’re keen for a break from the town and in search for some peace and quiet.
+A trek to Minyon Falls is also in order if you’re keen for a break from town and in search for some peace and quiet.

 Therefore venues such as Cheeky Monday’s have a theme for every night of the week such as Mad Mexican on Mondays and Catwalk Wednesdays.

-Before you indulge in all of that late night fun and drinking it is worth checking out the Beach Hotel which has a very popular beer garden facing the ocean and live music every Thursday to Sunday, one could only imagine how good this place would be after a long satisfying surf to sink a few beers and watch the night turn dark.
+Before you indulge in all of that late-night fun and drinking, it is worth checking out the Beach Hotel, which has a trendy beer garden facing the ocean and live music every Thursday to Sunday.
+One could only imagine how perfect this place would be after a long, satisfying surf to sink a few beers and watch the night turn dark.

-Along with Cheeky Monkey’s another great place for an afterhours dance floor session is Buddha Bar which really gets going on Thursdays and Fridays with live DJs and entertainment.
+Along with Cheeky Monkey’s another excellent place for an after-hours dance, floor session is Buddha Bar which gets going on Thursdays and Fridays with live DJs and entertainment.

 Keen to get away from the bright lights of the club scene and enjoy a boisterous night at the Great Northern.
 This beery pub features live music most nights of the week and often features touring acts.